An Overview of Solar Power Growth

 - Among major metro areas, San Diego is the most solar city and Detroit was the least.

-- According to our data, Brentwood, California is the most solar place in America, and almost all the other top 100 most solar cities are located in California.
+- According to our data, Brentwood, California is the most solar place in America.

 - At the neighborhood level, more than 30% of the homes in La Costa Ridge in Carlsbad, California, have solar panels, making it the most solar neighborhood in the country.